garden-io/garden/docs/quick-start.md

+---
+order: 2
+title: Quick Start
+---

 # Quick Start

 This guide will walk you through setting up the Garden framework.
 It assumes you already have Garden installed.
 If you don't, please check out our [installation guide](./installation.md).

 ## Using the CLI

-With the CLI installed, we can now try out a few commands using the [Demo Project](../examples/demo-project.md) from our [example projects](../examples/README.md).
+With the CLI installed, we can now try out a few commands using the [Demo Project](./examples/demo-project.md) from our [example projects](./examples/README.md).
 The example project consists of a couple of basic modules, each defining one service.

 _Note: Check whether Kubernetes is running with `kubectl version`.
 You should see both a `Client Version` and a `Server Version` in the response.
 If not, please start it up before proceeding._